-In the absence of specific voting guidelines from the Fund, the Firm will vote proxies in the best interests of the Fund.
+In the absence of specific voting guidelines from the Fund, the Firm will vote proxies in the best interests of each particular Fund.
 The Firm's policy is to vote all proxies from a specific issuer the same way for the Fund absent qualifying restrictions from the Fund.
-The Fund is permitted to place reasonable restrictions on the Firm's voting authority in the same manner that it may place such restrictions on the actual selection of portfolio securities.
+The Fund are permitted to place reasonable restrictions on the Firm's voting authority in the same manner that they may place such restrictions on the actual selection of portfolio securities.